 Agricultural technology is a growing field, and Kansas is home to many agricultural technology companies that vary widely in their size and specialization.
+Entrepreneurs have great ideas and work to implement them to encourage growth in agriculture.

 Potential exists for new, innovative ideas to take root in Kansas and develop into successful businesses.
-Advances in technology that reduce costs and increase productivity will be key to longterm agricultural growth in Kansas.
+Advances in technology that reduce costs and increase productivity are key to long- term agricultural growth in Kansas.
 Unmanned aerial systems (UAS) technology in particular is increasingly important as farmers and ranchers work to implement precision technologies into their management practices.
-A strong agriculture culture positions Kansas as an excellent area for development.
+A strong innovation culture positions Kansas as an excellent area for development.

-Kansas is home to multiple manufacturers of agricultural equipment and technology companies, as well as a large aviation industry, and the combination of these industries creates an atmosphere that supports development of agricultural technology, especially UAS.
-Institutions of higher education in Kansas offer strong technology and aviation programs to grow the workforce, including UAS-related degrees which are now available within the state.
+Kansas is home to multiple manufacturers of agricultural equipment and technology companies that support development of agricultural technology.
+Institutions of higher education in Kansas offer strong science and technology programs to grow the workforce, including UAS-related degrees which are now available within the state.
 The state's commitment to water conservation creates a need for new and expanded water-saving technologies to increase efficiency in the region.
 The strong customer base of farmers and ranchers makes Kansas a prime location for advancements in agricultural technology.
+Drone imagery is one such advancement which is highly detailed yet limited in its coverage area.

-Alongside the vast potential for this industry there exist some challenges which could present barriers to growth.
+Alongside the vast potential for this industry there exist some challenges which could present barriers to growth, including statewide expanded and reliable connectivity.
 Establishing a reliable workforce can be challenging in an industry that requires specific technical knowledge.
 Engaging the agricultural industry in new technologies or new innovative ideas can be difficult, especially with limited data to prove a return on investment for the producers.
 Similarly, new products and technologies face uncertainty in regard to policies and regulations which might limit their acceptance.
 Ag tech companies are often brand-new enterprises, and the financing of start-up companies generally occurs outside the traditional finance arena where much of agriculture operates.

 The agricultural technology industry offers huge potential for growth, with unlimited possibilities.
 To foster this potential will require ongoing input and discussion among key partners as a long-term strategy for growth is developed to guide the industry.
-Many current resources that encourage business growth could be directed toward agricultural technology companies.
+Additional resources that encourage business growth could be directed toward agricultural companies.
 A strategic growth plan created out of collaborative efforts from both public and private stakeholders will be key in the growth of this industry.